The Tragic Real Life Story Of Val Kilmer

 A cancer diagnosis left Val Kilmer at a philosophical crossroad

 Val Kilmer's life had been both charmed, and cursed, often by his own making.
 And that fits his view of reality, "God wants us to walk, but the devil sends a limo," he mused to The New York Times.
 But then, in 2014, Kilmer was sent something else entirely.
 He was touring a stage show and began having a hard time swallowing.
-Shortly thereafter he was staying in Cher's guest house when "Suddenly I awoke vomiting blood that covered the bed like a scene out of The Godfather," he writes in I'm Your Huckleberry.
+Shortly thereafter he was staying in Cher's guest house when "Suddenly I awoke vomiting blood that covered the bed like a scene out of 'The Godfather,'" he writes in "I'm Your Huckleberry."
 In another similar incident recounted in the memoir, Kilmer describes how "blood dripped down my body, my vision blurred, my energy drained."

 The story gets fuzzy here because Kilmer rejects his diagnosis as a part of his devotion to Christian Science.
 Traditional doctors told him it was throat cancer.
 His spiritual advisor claimed he merely needed to pray the fear away.

 Val Kilmer's cancer, however, seemed immune to such mind-over-matter intuitions.
-Kilmer's health was fast fading and he was caught in a battle between his belief in God as a healer, and the desperate pleas from his son Jack and his daughter Mercedes to seek more earthly remedies.
+Kilmer's health was fast fading, and he was caught in a battle between his belief in God as a healer, and the desperate pleas from his son Jack and his daughter Mercedes to seek more earthly remedies.
 They pleaded with their stubborn father to save his own life.

-Val Kilmer fights his illness in secret
+Val Kilmer fought his illness in secret

 Val Kilmer eventually bowed to the pressure of his children — neither of them Christian Scientists.
 "I just didn't want to experience their fear, which was profound," Kilmer told The New York Times, adding, "I would've had to go away, and I just didn't want to be without them."

 That same year, 2014, Kilmer got surgery on his ailing instrument.
 Next was chemotherapy and radiation.
 He says doctors, "zapped my whole throat," which he still describes as, "dry as a bone."
 The surgery "left him with a tracheostomy tube," short of breath, and subsisting on a feeding tube.
 It reduced his once-booming baritone to "rasp," according to The Hollywood Reporter.
 His great gift was gone, "Speaking, once my joy and lifeblood has become an hourly struggle.
-The instrument over which I had complete mastery is now out of my control," he laments in I'm Your Huckleberry.
+The instrument over which I had complete mastery is now out of my control," he laments in "I'm Your Huckleberry."

 Michael Douglas backed Val Kilmer into a corner

-Val Kilmer wanted to keep his battle with cancer private.
-But in 2016 his Ghost and The Darkness co-star Michael Douglas was asked about his own well-documented battle with cancer.
+Val Kilmer wanted to keep his experience with cancer private.
+But in 2016 his "Ghost and The Darkness" co-star Michael Douglas was asked about his own well-documented cancer diagnosis.
 Douglas off-handedly mentioned his former co-star was suffering from the same disease.

 Kilmer was not pleased and took to Facebook to deny the story, "I love Michael Douglas but he is misinformed," Kilmer wrote in 2016.
 He continued, "I have no cancer whatsoever."
 But this wasn't exactly true.
 Kilmer was in remission and making a bit of a semantic argument.
 When asked by The New York Times why he denied his diagnosis so vociferously, he simply replied, "I didn't have cancer.
 It was a bit like do you have a broken bone?
 And if you broke it in high school, you would say no."